 - Chronic, repetitive overhead activities, which may occur with specific sports or jobs

 - Sudden increases or changes in overhead activities

 - Limitation of shoulder motion, especially with tight shoulder muscles or joint capsule

 - Fatigue of shoulder muscles during prolonged overhead activities

-- Decrease, modify or rest from overhead activities
+- Decreasing, modifying or stopping overhead activities

 - Anti-inflammatory medication as prescribed by a physician